 The platform includes an integrated dialer for outgoing calls, incoming calls, and texting.
 Again, here's a fully baked feature that you might typically have to buy separately but is included in your monthly platform license fee.

-Texting can be configured to fire off based on events or performed manually by assigned agents or inside sales agents (ISAs).
-The setup is speedy and painless; Sierra seamlessly pulls a phone number from Twilio and then your dialer is ready to go.
+Texting can be configured to send based on events or performed manually by assigned agents or inside sales agents (ISAs).
+The setup is speedy and painless; Sierra seamlessly pulls a phone number from Twilio, and then your dialer is ready to go.

 You can send pre-recorded messages to one or more leads at a time.
 In the case of the later, this is called mass voicemail.
 The voicemail drop system is fully integrated; you record and store messages in the Sierra backend.
 In fact, you can save several messages for re-use in the message manager.

 Onsite messages are a very smart way to communicate with any lead in your CRM who comes back to your website.
 Just look up the lead in the CRM and create a message for them.
 The next time they visit the site, they are greeted with a popup that displays your message.
-Some Sierra customers have used videos to welcome people back to their website, an especially clever way to connect with unresponsive leads.
+Some Sierra customers have used videos to welcome people back to their website, which is an especially clever method of connecting with unresponsive leads.

-I can tell from the thoughtfulness, completeness, and accuracy of most of the answers I’ve received from Sierra’s support team that the company has smart, caring people.
+From the thoughtfulness, completeness, and accuracy of most of the answers I've received from Sierra's support team, I can tell that the company has smart, caring people.
 That said, the turnaround times are quite slow.
-It pains me to write this because I've worked in small, fast-growing software companies and I know how hard it is to keep up with support tickets with a small team.
+It pains me to write this because I've worked in small, fast-growing software companies, and I know how hard it is to keep up with support tickets with a small team.
 It's hard to keep up.
 I cringe when reminded of my own experiences in the customer support trenches.
-(Update 10/21/19: Over the last several months, Sierra has been able to hire more support staff and turnaround times have been much shorter.
-When a ticket is submitted, I'm given an estimated time of completion which goes a long way in terms of setting expectations.)
+(Update 10/21/19: Over the last several months, Sierra has been able to hire more support staff, and turnaround times have been much shorter.
+When a ticket is submitted, I'm given an estimated time of completion, which goes a long way in terms of setting expectations.)